CroatianMeteorNetwork/RMS/README.md

 Open source powered meteor station.
 We are currently using the Raspberry Pi 3 as the main development platform and use digital IP cameras. **The code also works on Linux PCs.** We are slowly phasing out the support for analog cameras, but they should work well regardless.
 The software is still in the development phase, but here are the current features:

 1. Automated video capture - start at dusk, stop at dawn.
-Analog cameras supported through EasyCap, **IP cameras up to 720p resolution - CONTACT US FOR MORE DETAILS.**
+Analog cameras supported through EasyCap, **IP cameras up to 720p supported as well!**
 1. Compressing 256-frame blocks into the Four-frame Temporal Pixel (FTP) format (see [Jenniskens et al., 2011 CAMS](http://cams.seti.org/CAMSoverviewpaper.pdf) paper for more info).
 1. Detecting bright fireballs in real time
 1. Detecting meteors on FTP compressed files